Legend-of-Dragoon-Modding/Severed-Chains/README.md

 4. Copy a PS1 bios into the root directory and rename it to `bios.rom` (the no$psx bios is recommended, I'm not sure if official bioses will work)
 5. Copy an ISO of the first LoD disk into the `isos` directory and rename it to `1.iso`

-Note: Java 16 is required and both repositories use gradle.
+Note: Java 17 is required and both repositories use gradle.
 It is **strongly** recommended to run with assertions enabled.

+### Controls ###

+Controls are currently hardcoded to the keyboard.
+- D-pad - arrow keys
+- Shape buttons - WASD
+- Start - enter
+- Select - space
+- L1 - Q
+- L2 - 1
+- L3 - Z
+- R1 - E
+- R2 - 3
+- R3 - C

 ### Copyright Information